boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 {{udpOptions}} introduces a new IE to export the observed UDP options.

-Options indicated by Kind values in the range 0-191 are called SAFE options because they do not alter the UDP data payload.
+Options indicated by Kind values in the range 0-191 are called SAFE options.
 Such options can be silently ignored by legacy receivers because they do not alter the UDP user data ({{Section 11 of !I-D.ietf-tsvwg-udp-options}}).

 Options indicated by Kind values in the range 192-255 are called UNSAFE options.
 Such options are not safe for legacy receivers to ignore because they alter the UDP user data ({{Section 12 of !I-D.ietf-tsvwg-udp-options}}).